Pips Answer for Saturday, November 15, 2025

 I focused on the long 'equals' region spanning five cells.
 By testing the larger dominoes like [6,6] and [5,5], I found that the only way to satisfy the equality across different rows was to align the [5,5] and [2,3] dominoes such that their values balanced out across the region boundaries.
 The

-Nyt Pips hard answer for 2025-11-15
+NYT Pips hard answer for 2025-11-15

-Answer for 2025-11-15
+Complete answer for 2025-11-15 (Hard)

 Hard puzzle was a real step up.
 With twelve dominoes and several 'equals' and 'sum' constraints, I began with the sum target of 0 at the bottom right.
 This forced the [0,0] domino to be used there, specifically in the [5,4], [6,3], and [6,4] spots.